Supercharging Imbalanced Data Learning With Energy-based Contrastive Representation Transfer: Conclusion

 \section{Conclusion}

 This paper developed a novel learning scheme for imbalanced data learning.
 Leveraging a causal perspective, our solution cuts through the apparent data heterogeneity and identifies a shared, invariant, disentangled source representation, using only majority samples.
 We demonstrate this source representation modeling enables more efficient learning and allows principled augmentation.
+Importantly, we bridge the research between contrastive representation learning and energy modeling to causal machine learning, which constructs promising directions for future research.

-\subsubsection{Acknowledgements}
+\section{Acknowledgements}

-This research was supported in part by NIH/NIDDK R01-DK123062, NIH/NIBIB R01-EB025020, NIH/NINDS 1R61NS120246-01, DARPA, DOE, ONR and NSF.
+This research was supported in part by NIH/NIDDK R01-DK123062, NIH/NIBIB R01-EB025020, NIH/NINDS 1R61NS120246, DARPA, DOE, ONR and NSF.
+J. Chen was partially supported by Shanghai Municipal Science and Technology Major Project (No.2018SHZDZX01) and National Key R\&D Program of China (No.2018AAA0100303).
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE), which is supported by National Science Foundation grant number ACI-1548562 \cite{towns2014xsede}.
+This work used the Extreme Science and Engineering Discovery Environment (XSEDE) PSC Bridges-2 and SDSC Expanse at the service-provider through allocation TG-ELE200002 and TG-CIS210044.

 { }